thorlindberg/thesis/README.md

 <br>
 <span id="dataflow"></span>
 ![](./figures/endtoendflow.pdf)

 Figure 8: End-to-end data flow and encapsulation with headers and trailers.

 This transformation of distributed data has consequences for...

 The take away from the OSI model is that as data flows through a distributed system, it is transformed by protocols utilised in the layers.
 These protocols inform the state of the data...

-,,,,,,,[Tarkoma, S. (2012)](#tarkoma2012publish),,,,, presents the _Representational State Transfer_ (REST) _Application Programming Interface_ (API), an architectural model and web technology for implementing publish-subscribe systems.
+[Tarkoma, S. (2012)](#tarkoma2012publish) presents the _Representational State Transfer_ (REST) _Application Programming Interface_ (API), an architectural model and web technology for implementing publish-subscribe systems.
 This model consists of resources and representations of their state. _Resources_ are akin to objects, whose current or future state is represented in the system.
 State is altered through API requests sent by a client, which becomes transitional once it awaits at least one server response.
 As a web technology, REST is typically seen with the HTTP protocol.

 ...